 The proposed project would not isolate any architectural resource from its setting or visual relationship with the streetscape, or otherwise adversely alter a historic property's setting or visual prominence.
-At 68 stories, the proposed building fronting on Second Avenue would be taller than the buildings in the surrounding area, but there are tall buildings up to 43 stories in height in the surrounding area, particularly to the south.
+At 6863 stories, the proposed building fronting on Second Avenue would be taller than the buildings in the surrounding area, but by at least 263 feet, and would be the tallest building north of 59th Street; therefore, it would be a prominent addition to the setting of surrounding architectural resources.
+However, there are tall buildings up to 43 stories (447 feet) in height in the surrounding area, particularly to the south.
 The proposed building fronting on First Avenue would be of a comparable height and footprint to other buildings in the study area.
 The proposed new buildings on the project site would not introduce incompatible visual, audible, or atmospheric elements to a resource's setting.
 The proposed residential, school, and retail uses of the development are comparable with the use of many of the historic and modern buildings in the study area.
 The proposed project would not eliminate or screen significant publicly accessible views of any architectural resource.